lisp-mirror/lqml/examples/clog-demo/readme.md

 Info
 ----

 This shows how to run CLOG on mobile.
-It uses the native web-view on mobile, which has some restrictions: to see page 2 of the QML UI, you need to swipe at the bottom (where the 'Reload' button is), because swiping the native web-view won't work.
+It doesn't need a webserver, but uses a simple QML `WebSocketServer` instead.
+The webview is the native one of the mobile device, which has some restrictions: it can't overlap with QML items, and things like swiping don't work.

 On the second page you can see a log of CLOG messages, and start Swank from the REPL.
+Just connect from Slime using the WiFi IP of the mobile device.